Skip to content

 Poland type A work permit

 Processing a Type A work permit can take several months.
-Many applicants fail to consider this timeline and risk their visas or residence permits expiring before approval.
+Many applicants fail to consider this timeline and risk their visas or temporary residence permits expiring before approval.

 How to avoid this mistake: